 Retirement Villages does not discriminate on the grounds of age, marital status, sex, sexual orientation or disability and is committed to a policy of equal opportunities and diversity.

 Our retirement villages are designed to provide an enjoyable and supported environment for older people living independently.
-So far as we are able, we will endeavour to accommodate residents in line with our diversity policy, but we will wish to be satisfied that prospective residents are able to live independently within a community which does not provide full nursing care.
+So far as we are able, we will endeavour to accommodate residents in line with our diversity policy.

-A suitably trained and qualified Nurse is on duty 24 hours per day 7 days per week to provide an emergency call out support service within the village.
-This strictly covers emergencies only.
+A suitably trained and qualified Nurse is on duty 24 hours per day 7 days per week to provide an emergency call out support service within the Village.
+This strictly covers emergency first response only.

 During the day there is also someone on duty who can provide advice on health matters, liaise with GPs, families etc. and generally to look after the well-being of residents.

 Other care services can be provided at an additional cost.